daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-10/README.md

 ## Lecture Overview

 Restricting access to information online is one of the foundational paradigms of the internet.
-Whether it's your online bank account, facebook profile, or a one-time viewing of a document to sign, getting "logged in" to a website is an everday activity for almost every internet user.
+Whether it's your online bank account, facebook profile, or a one-time viewing of a document to sign, getting "logged in" to a website is an everyday activity for almost every internet user.

 Today, we'll be looking at ways to create an account and securely authenticate a user with their chosen username and password.